 serious results of water damage from a hurricane or severe floods.
 Mold can grow within

-24 to 48 hours after water damage and continue until proper measures are applied to
+24 to 48 hours after water damage.
+It can keep growing until the correct measures

-stop it.
-The CDC states molds can be recognized by sight, such as wall or ceiling
+are applied to stop it.
+The CDC states molds can be recognized by sight, such as wall

 FEMA and CDC warn that returning to water-damaged homes after a disaster may pose